Ncalamia/Portfolio/READ.md

 Unsolved Problems

-	It took forever to figur out how to deploy the site.
+	It took forever to figure out how to deploy the site.
 I had my files in directories in my Portfolio directory.
 A major learning experience but I was determined to figure it out until I did.
 I just wish I could have been a little bit quicker and been able to add more content.
-Also using some of my hover elements can;t be used for mobile.
+Also using some of my hover elements can't be used for mobile.